-It has been a lottery as to whether Northern Rock customers were sold to a mortgage lender which was interested in offering them a decent deal, such as Virgin Money or TSB or an unregulated entity that was only interested in repackaging their loan and selling it on whilst creaming off as much as possible.
+It has been a lottery as to whether Northern Rock customers were sold to a mortgage lender which was interested in offering them a new deal or an unregulated entity that was only interested in repackaging their loan and selling it on whilst creaming off as much as possible.

 The “protection” offered by the FCA allows their new hedge fund owner to avoid passing on the full benefits of the base rate cut and to continue to keep thousands of trapped borrowers on a high Standard Variable Rate.
 Even though rates now look like they might be going up, the FCA does not require Cerberus to offer the couple and other trapped customers the chance to move onto a fixed-rate deal and enjoy certainty over their mortgage payments.

 Borrowers thousands of pounds worse off